joakim/doomsday-device/README.md

 ## What?

 The device is actually a USB hub that I bought [from Japan](http://www.zariganiworks.co.jp/taroshooten/catalog/index.html).
-But all it did was [play a lame sound effect](https://www.youtube.com/watch?v=qDRRYdksG9s).
-So I modded it to register as a USB keyboard and hit Enter instead of playing a sound.
+But all it did was [play a sound effect](https://www.youtube.com/watch?v=qDRRYdksG9s).
+So I modded it to register as a USB keyboard and hit Enter instead of playing the sound.
 Much better!

 ## How?